PTSTS/SANSoL/README.md

 ## Introduction

-This repository provides the PyTorch implementation of _Structure Aware Negative Sampling (SANS)_ technique as well as several popular KGE models.
+This repository provides the PyTorch implementation of _Structure Aware Negative Sampling (SANS)_ technique presented in _Structure Aware Negative Sampling in Knowledge Graphs_ paper as well as several popular KGE models.

 ## Execution

-For example, the following command trains and validates a TransE model on wn18rr dataset by using RW-SANS with 1000 random walks on 3-Hop neighborhood:
+As an example, the following command trains and validates a TransE model on wn18rr dataset by using RW-SANS with 1000 random walks on 3-Hop neighborhood:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -u codes/run.py --cuda \